VictorPruefer/COFFEE/README.md

 ## Item Types

-COFFEE comes with a variety of different item types.
+For each question that you want to add to your survey, you need to instantiate a survey item.
+COFFEE comes with a variety of different item types, so you can choose the one that fits best to your question type.
 An item type describes the input type and the UI component of a question.

+*Example:* If you wish to let the respondent answer a question by entering text, you should use the `TextInputSurveyItem`.
+If the respondent should respond on a numeric scale, the `OrdinalScaleSurveyItem` is the right choice.

-The following taxonomy shows the currently available item types.
+The following taxonomy shows the currently available item types..

 <center>
 <img src="Sources/COFFEE/Resources/SurveyItemTaxonomy.jpg"/>